The 'SFT Synth' (code named 'Piranha') is a monophonic single-voice MIDI programmable synthesizer

 - 'Random' uses a pseudo-random value captured at the start of the LFO cycle

 NOTE: 'random' is actually more of a 'mix-up' as "truly random" tends to sound bad.
 The 'random'

 sequence was specifically chosen to sound good, especially when applied to the VCF.

 - Responds smoothly to MIDI 'Note Bend', full scale fixed at 2 "half steps", in either direction.

-- Uses 'off the shelf' components, specifically chosen to be reasonably priced AND ROHS compliant
+- Uses standard components, specifically chosen to be readily available, reasonably priced AND ROHS compliant

-- Simple alignment procedure for VCF using the control software, using a simple 'walkthrough' procedure
+- Simple (semi-automatic) alignment procedure for VCF using the control software, using a simple 'walkthrough' procedure.

 - LFO may be optionally synchronized to MIDI timing events (useful for synchronizing the LFO with note timing).